 William remained in hospital for about six months.
 When he returned home he was dependent on oxygen, on his parents for all activities of daily living and suffered many chest infections.

 At the time of the incident William was aged 11.
 He was unable to attend school and dependent on his mother for 24-hour care.
-Unfortunately on 1 November 2005, William died as a result of his injuries.
+Tragically, William died as a result of his injuries.

-Proceedings had been issued by this time and the case had been fixed for trial for January 2006.
+Proceedings had been issued by this time and the case had been fixed for trial.

 The hospital denied liability.
 It contended that there was no evidence of negligence, and even with earlier treatment there would have been no different outcome.